-- If you are in the yellow zone (peak flow is 50% to 79% of your personal best), you may be having or will soon have an asthma attack.
-You may not have any symptoms, but your lungs are not working as well as they should.
+- If you are in the yellow zone, you may be having or will soon have an asthma attack.
+You may or may not have any symptoms, but your lungs are not working as well as they should.
 Take the medicines listed in your action plan.
 If you stay in the yellow zone, your doctor may need to increase the dose or add a medicine.

-- If you are in the red zone (peak flow is less than 50% of your personal best), follow your action plan.
+- If you are in the red zone, follow your action plan.
 If your symptoms or peak flow don't improve soon, you may need to go to the emergency room or be admitted to the hospital.

-- Use an asthma diary (What is a PDF document?).
-Write down your peak flow readings in the asthma diary.
+- Use an asthma diary (What is a PDF document?) to track your peak flow readings, your symptoms, or both.
 If you have an attack, write down what caused it (if you know), the symptoms, and what medicine you took.

 Review the plan with your doctor